 Now, a year later, West appears in a fast-food parking lot, looking bizarre and disheveled.
 Reports have surfaced that West has decided that his bipolar diagnosis was mistaken.
 He's gone off his meds.
 That isn't uncommon for bipolar people.
 People afflicted with that particular mental illness are known for not keeping up with the meds that stabilize their moods.
 Bipolar disorder is a life-long battle.

-In total, West's NBA professional career spanned eight seasons, earning him $16 million, which he no longer has.
+In total, West's NBA professional career spanned eight seasons, earning him $16 million.
 West, finished his time with the NBA with 4,000 career points.